chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

   </tbody>
 </table>

+The data shows that Italy are clearly the favourites with a win probability of 51.2%.
+With the Italians cheering them on in Rome, it may look like this is a certain Italian victory.

-Italy have been the standouts of the tournament so far, whilst Wales have been more resilient than I expected.
-Wales know they have to keep the scoreline down to boost their chances of going through, and I expect a really defensive performance but Italy still proving too much to handle.
+Italy have been the standouts of the tournament so far, whilst Wales have been more resilient than we expected.
+Wales know they have to keep the scoreline down to boost their chances of going through, and we expect a really defensive performance but Italy still proving too much to handle.
 Wales would lose the midfield battle, but may throw bodies behind the ball in defensive positions to get as many blocks as possible. **Italy 2-0 Wales**

-### Group A: Switzerland vs Turkey
+### Group A: Switzerland vs Turkey (Neutral)
 <em>Weighted xG (<span style="color:blue">1.79</span> - 1.29) /
 <em>Weighted xGA (<span style="color:red">1.16</span> - 1.85)